-Brightening / Melasma / Redness / BlemishesLentigo Spot Removal Laser
+Brightening / Melasma / Redness / BlemishesLentigo Spot Laser

-This laser treatment can bring about visible changes in a short period for pigmented lesions like lentigines that appear on the face or body.
-It may be suitable for those who wish to manage skin pigmentation without significantly disrupting their daily lives. ※ VAT not included
+This laser treatment can help you expect changes in a short period for pigmented lesions such as lentigines appearing on the face or body.
+It may be suitable for those who wish to manage skin pigmentation without significantly disrupting daily life. * VAT separate

 Options

-Lentigo Laser Treatment: A Fast Approach to Skin Improvement
+Lentigo Laser Treatment: An Approach to Rapid Skin Improvement

-Lentigo treatments are generally completed within a short period.
+Lentigo treatments are generally completed in a short amount of time.

 We primarily use a 532nm Nd:YAG laser to specifically target clear and dark lentigo lesions.

-If needed, an Er:YAG (Erbium-YAG) laser can be used for meticulous care of even the faintly remaining pigmented areas.
+If necessary, an Er:YAG (Erbium YAG) laser can be used for meticulous care of even faint, remaining pigmented areas.

-With an accurate diagnosis and a corresponding treatment plan, we can minimize unnecessary procedures, allowing you to expect a brighter skin tone in a relatively short period.
+With accurate diagnosis and a corresponding treatment plan, we can minimize unnecessary procedures and expect a clearer skin tone in a relatively short period.

-Lentigo treatments are tailored to each patient's skin condition, aiming to improve symptoms.
+Lentigo treatments are tailored to each patient's skin condition, aiming for improvement of symptoms.

 Our Operating Policy for Meticulous Care

-Our medical team limits the number of patients seen per day to enhance the quality of each treatment.
+Our medical team limits the number of patients seen per day to enhance the quality of each procedure.

-This measure ensures that each individual patient receives ample time and attention.
+This measure ensures that ample time and attention are dedicated to each individual patient.

-From consultation to treatment and aftercare, we create a personalized plan for each patient and explain it in detail.
-This also allows us to meticulously monitor changes in your skin condition.
+From consultation to treatment and post-care, we create a personalized plan for each patient and explain it in detail.
+This also allows us to meticulously monitor changes in the patient's skin condition.

-Through this, we enhance the precision of our treatments, striving for sincere medical care rather than perfunctory consultations.
+Through this, we enhance the precision of our treatments and pursue genuine medical care rather than perfunctory consultations.

-We strive to allocate sufficient consultation time to focus on each patient's skin.
+We strive to secure sufficient consultation time to focus on each patient's skin.

 We comprehensively assess your skin tone, the size and depth of the lesion, and your skin's reaction to adjust laser settings such as spot size, pulse energy, and fluence.

-For example, for individuals with fair skin and shallow pigmentation, precise treatment is possible with a small spot size and high energy.
-For skin prone to hyperpigmentation, we can adjust the output to reduce the burden of recovery.
+For instance, for individuals with fair skin and shallow pigmentation, precise treatment is possible with a small spot size and high energy.
+For skin prone to hyperpigmentation, we can reduce the recovery burden by adjusting the output.

-This detailed customization is a crucial factor that enhances treatment precision and allows for positive outcomes, even when using the same laser equipment.
+This meticulous customization is a crucial factor that enhances the precision of the treatment and allows for expectations of good results, even when using the same laser equipment.

-This is a vital aspect of our medical care.
+This is an important aspect of our medical care.

-While 532nm laser treatment offers promising rapid results, it may lead to small scabs or temporary redness afterward.
-Therefore, regenerative care and sun protection are essential.
+While 532nm laser treatment is expected to deliver quick results, small scabs may form or the skin may temporarily redden afterward.
+Therefore, regenerative care and UV protection are essential.

-Each patient may experience varying degrees of discomfort during 532nm laser or secondary Erbium-YAG laser treatments.
-Accordingly, the use of anesthetic cream is decided during a prior consultation, and after the procedure, we soothe the skin with cooling and calming packs.
+Each patient may experience different levels of pain during 532nm laser or secondary Erbium YAG laser treatments.
+Accordingly, the use of anesthetic cream is decided during pre-consultation, and after treatment, we soothe the skin with cooling and calming packs.

-We provide DuoDERM to aid in rapid recovery and protect the treated area from UV rays.
+We provide DuoDERM to aid in rapid recovery and protect the treated area from UV radiation.

-It's common for patients seeking lentigo treatment to also have dermal pigmentation lesions like melasma.
+It is common for patients visiting for lentigo treatment to also have dermal pigmentation lesions like melasma simultaneously.

-While treating only lentigo is an option, many patients wish to improve the overall mottled pigmentation spread across their skin.
+While treating only lentigo is possible, many patients wish to improve the overall mottled pigmentation spread across their skin.

-Therefore, through thorough consultation and diagnostic device analysis with the patient, we classify the types of facial pigmentation.
-We then discuss and determine the treatment direction, whether to focus primarily on epidermal pigmentation or to pursue overall pigment improvement simultaneously.
+Therefore, through thorough consultation with the patient and analysis using diagnostic devices, we classify the types of pigmentation on the face.
+Then, we discuss and determine the treatment direction – whether to focus primarily on epidermal pigmentation or to pursue overall pigment improvement simultaneously.

-Through this process, we aim to help patients achieve a generally brighter and clearer skin tone.
+Through this process, we aim to help patients achieve an overall brighter and clearer skin tone.

 Reasons Why Lentigo Occurs